19 Of The Best Relationship Books For Couples

 While some reviewers found this book tilts more toward favoring men, others have been able to sort through the information that doesn't apply to them and focus on the points that can benefit their relationship.

-Readers will walk away from this book knowing how to tackle tough challenges with their partner in ways that help bring them together.
+Couples will walk away from this book knowing how to tackle tough challenges with their partner in ways that help bring them together.

 16. Mindful Relationship Habits: 25 Practices for Couples to Enhance Intimacy, Nurture Closeness, and Grow a Deeper Connection